MultiIoT: Benchmarking Machine Learning for the Internet of Things: benchmark, modalities, and tasks

-\textbf{2) Thermal} modality data provide temperature radiance insights, crucial in surveillance.
-We used 12,025 Thermal samples from LLVIP~\citep{jia2021llvip} containing many pedestrians and cyclists from different locations on the street between 6 and 10 o’clock in the evening.
+\item \textbf{Thermal} provides temperature radiance insights, crucial in surveillance.
+We used 12,025 samples from LLVIP~\citep{jia2021llvip} containing pedestrians and cyclists from different locations on the street.

-\textbf{3) Global Positioning Systems} offer location data with high precision.
+\item \textbf{Global positioning systems} offer location data with high precision.
 This data is invaluable for tasks like location-based services, asset tracking, and navigation.
 We include GPS data from self-driving cars using 41,000 samples from KITTI~\citep{geiger2013kitti} using OXTS RT3003 inertial and GPS navigation system for depth estimation.
 The geographic coordinates include global orientation, altitude, velocities, accelerations, angular rates, and satellite information.

-\textbf{4) Cameras} capture the visual world in rich detail.
+\item \textbf{Cameras} capture the visual world in rich detail.
 We include 41,000 instances from KITTI self-driving car dataset~\citep{geiger2013kitti} using a Velodyne laser scanner installed on a vehicle car for depth estimation.
 The timestamp-based points can be considered according to the scanner's continuous rotation on its vertical axis, which provide context to GPS/IMU systems for auto-driving.

-\textbf{5) Capacitance} sensors measure changes in capacitance to detect nearby objects or changes and are critical components of touchscreen technologies and proximity sensing.
-We used 65,374 samples from TouchPose~\citep{Ahuja2021TouchPose} using a 39.6 cm capacitive Crystal Touch panel (Ocular Touch, Dallas, TX), 16-bit touch digitizer, and cameras to record ground-truth data.
+\item \textbf{Capacitance} sensors measure changes in capacitance to detect nearby objects or changes and are critical components of touchscreen technologies and proximity sensing.
+We used 65,374 samples from TouchPose~\citep{Ahuja2021TouchPose} using a 39.6 cm capacitive Crystal Touch panel, 16-bit touch digitizer, and cameras.
 When fingers approach the lines on the mutual-capacitance touch sensor, it causes a capacitance drop between lines, resulting in the mutual-capacitance image.

-\textbf{6) Depth} sensors measure distances between the sensor and objects, providing a 3D view of the environment.
+\item \textbf{Depth} sensors measure distances between the sensor and objects, providing a 3D view of the environment.
 They play a significant role in tasks like object detection and scene reconstruction.
-We used 160,120 samples from RGBGaze~\citep{Riku2022RGBDGaze} using Apple iPhone X with a TrueDepth camera (640 × 480 depth map interpolated from a 170 × 170 IR dot pattern).
+We used 160,120 samples from RGBGaze~\citep{Riku2022RGBDGaze} using Apple iPhone X with a TrueDepth camera.